There are many explanations why a blog post can be less-than-perfect. Poor formatting. Poor word choice. Poor grammar. Poor shareability.

 What is the most pervasive issue?
 Poor flow.
 The post hops from one idea to the third, then back to the first for a fraction of a second, then back to the fourth, and so on.
 Or the post reads like that of a river of consciousness – but it wasn’t a deliberate decision.

 Fortunately, there is a simple solution.
-You should create an outline before jumping headfirst into writing your article.
+But, first, you should create an outline before jumping headfirst into writing your article.

-I’m not talking about scribbling down a few short bullet points; even experienced writers can get carried away with only a few talking points.
-I’m talking about a completely fleshed-out outline with enough specifics to prevent the writing from going off the deep end.
+I’m not talking about scribbling short bullet points; even experienced writers can get carried away with only a few talking points.
+Instead, I’m talking about a completely fleshed-out outline with enough specifics to prevent the writing from going off the deep end.
 And it’s not difficult to do.

 Here are four reasons why you should make a blog outline: